Kevklo/zzzEzFarm/README.md

 A sleek tool for all your ZZZ inventory needs

+You can check it out here => zzzezfarm.netlify.app

 🚀 Features
 🔍 All Items in One Place
 Complete database of all in-game materials